openhab/openhab-docs/tutorials/migration.md

 Next install the openHAB 1.x compatibility layer using the Karaf Console instructions above.

-Copy your openhab.cfg file to `<openHAB 2 conf>/services`.
+Copy your openhab.cfg file to `$OPENHAB_CONF/services`.
 If you are running an apt-get installed openHAB 1.x openhab.cfg is located in `/etc/openhab/configurations`.
-For an apt-get installed openHAB 2 the `<openHAB 2 conf>` folder is located in `/etc/openhab2`.
+For an apt-get installed openHAB 2 the `$OPENHAB_CONF` folder is located in `/etc/openhab2`.
-For manually installed openHAB 1.x this file is located in `<openhab home>/configurations` and in manually installed openHAB 2 it is `<openhab home>/conf`.
+For manually installed openHAB 1.x this file is located in `$OPENHAB_CONF/configurations` and in manually installed openHAB 2 it is `$OPENHAB_CONF/conf`.

 This file will have a lot of redundant configuration information in it that you have already moved over to individual binding .cfgs.
 Make sure to comment those out and just leave the config parameters for the bindings you are manually installing.

-Now copy the add-on's jar files that you want to install to the `<openHAB conf>/addons` folder for openHAB 2.
+Now copy the add-on's jar files that you want to install to the `$OPENHAB_CONF/addons` folder for openHAB 2.
 For example:

 ```bash